Telex in The UK and Teleprinters I Remember

 The 6100 ADX message switching exchange was introduced in 1979.
 Source: STC Corporate Milestones.

-This correct syntax allowed the ADX computer to automatically route a message to a distant telex machine anywhere in the world.
+This correct syntax allowed the ADX computer to automatically route a message to a distant telex subscriber anywhere in the world.
 If the distant telex machine was engaged, the ADX would store that message and automatically retry dialling the distant machine at pre-determined intervals.

 How Message Rejects Were Handled